10 Undervalued University Technologies 2025

 4. Universal Cancer Drug Delivery Platform (Johns Hopkins)

-The Innovation: Nanoparticle system that delivers any drug specifically to cancer cells, reducing side effects by 90%.
+The Innovation: Nanoparticle system that delivers any drug specifically to cancer cells, dramatically reducing side effects.

 Why It's Overlooked: